 Designs are always a matter of taste, of course, but lately, I see more and more websites with designs similar to each other.
 Those one-page websites with sections full of animations when scrolling, parallax effects, dividers that give those sections a fluid transition and counters to show how much success the business has.
 Don’t get me wrong, sometimes I really like those designs, but I stay away from those layouts.
 For me, those are trends that eventually disappear.
 I chose a more “Classic” look.

 The dark side of the moon

-Dark website design and black websites have always been very controversial topic of discussion.
+Dark website design and black websites have always been very controversial topics of discussion.
 Many web designers believe in pushing boundaries and are happy to adopt the concept of black web design and launch black websites.
 Others are still not in favour of using it in their designs.
 This is mostly based on concerns over design and readability or brand fit.